-Cambridgeshire, where the family held a family seat as Lords of the Manor.
+The surname Fentress was first found in Cambridgeshire, where the family held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066; the language of the courts was French for the next three centuries and the Norman ambience prevailed.
 However, Saxon surnames survived and the family name was first referenced in the 13th century when they held a family seat at Wittlesford.

-Early History of the Fentress family
+Important Dates for the Fentress family

 Fentress Spelling Variations

-hundred years ago, spelling variations of names were a common occurrence.
+Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Fentress include Ventris, Ventres, Venters, Ventrus, Ventras, Venture, Ventures, Ventrice, Ventriss, Fentress, Fentris and many more.

 Early Notables of the Fentress family (pre 1700)